 Their fortunes grew from the 16th to 19th century and by marrying well their power enabled them to have a large say in the appointment of Amersham’s rector who was the town’s MP who often would be very sympathetic of their acquisition of many of the town’s properties

 The Tyrwhitt-Drake fortunes declined in the 19th and 20th Century due to high death duties.
 Many of Amersham’s properties were auctioned off in 1928 to help finance the death duties owed.
 Shardeloes is no longer a single residence and has now been converted into luxury flats.
 During World War II it served as a maternity hospital for people from London to come out to the countryside to have their children, over 5000 children were born there during this time.

-Old Amersham is also an attractive location for office emmployment where offices such as the sympathetic conversion of Badminton Court, formerly a Brewery and more recently a perfume factory have provided a ready supply of accomodation.
-However, by 2009 all the Banks in the Old Town, togetjher with the Post Office had retreated to Amersham-on-the-Hill.
+Old Amersham is also an attractive location for office employment where offices such as the sympathetic conversion of Badminton Court, formerly a Brewery and more recently a perfume factory have provided a ready supply of accommodation.
+However, by 2009 all the Banks in the Old Town, together with the Post Office had retreated to Amersham-on-the-Hill.

 It is also a vibrant commuter town with many residents working in London and elsewhere, sometimes far away given its proximity to Heathrow and Luton airports and the national motorway network.

-An interesting aside to the history of the town is that Old Amersham is often used as a location for film and television work and this has been chronicled in great detail by Matthew Jones on the www.amersham.org website (see also in Links).
+An interesting aside to the history of the town is that Old Amersham is often used as a location for film and television work and this has been chronicled in great detail by Matthew Jones on his Amersham News, Views and Information website.
 This probably started with its proximity to Denham and Pinewood studios and the BBC location in West London near the A40, together with its period look.